Multipartite Embezzlement of Entanglement: Split bipartite systems admit no embezzling states

-In this appendix we prove a no-go theorem for bipartite embezzlement in split bipartite systems.
-In fact we will rule out the possibility to embezzle a single pure entangled state.
+In this appendix, we prove a no-go theorem for bipartite embezzlement in split bipartite systems.
+In fact, we will rule out the possibility of embezzling a single pure entangled state.

 Let $\Psi\in\CC^d\ox\CC^d$ and let $\omega$ be a bipartite state on the bipartite system $(\M_1,\M_2)$, i.e., $\omega$ is a normal state on $\M_1\vee\M_2$.
 We say that \emph{$\Psi$ can be embezzled from $\omega$} (or that \emph{$\omega$ is $\Psi$-embezzling}) if, for every $\eps>0$, there exist unitaries $u_1\in M_d(\M_1)$ and $u_2\in M_d(\M_2)$ such that